vkola-lab/python_speech_features_cuda/README.md

 ### Strict floating-point control

-Numerical data subtype is almost transparent to Python coders, but it is necessarily explict for GPU programming.
+Numerical data subtype is almost transparent to Python coders, but it is necessarily explicit for GPU programming.
 In order to constraint floating-point type, this implementation introduces a global 'knob' indicating what floating-point (i.e. 32 or 64) is expected; any input `ndarray` needs to be consistent with that or a `TypeError` will be raised.

 ### API changes

 The API is kept almost the same except that sub-module `sigproc` is removed.
 All functions previously under `sigproc` can now be accessed at the package root level.
-This is to adopt the 'pythonic' idea of 'flat is better than nested.'
+This is to adopt the 'pythonic' principle of 'flat is better than nested.'

-A few funtion argument names may also be changed to make them appear more unified.
+A few function argument names may also be changed to make them appear more unified.
 For example, `NFFT` and `nfft` are both changed to `nfft`, although you will not notice that if arguments are passed in positional manner.

 ## Authors